Notifications

 Isolation helps prevent the spread by reducing the number of people you could infect by staying home and avoiding others.

-• If you have respiratory virus symptoms or test positive for any respiratory illness you should stay home until your symptoms have improved, you feel well enough to resume normal activities, and you are free of fever for 24 hours without the use of fever-reducing medication.
+• If you have respiratory virus symptoms or test positive for any respiratory virus you should stay home until:

-• It is also recommended that you wear a mask when you are around others in indoor settings for a total of 10 days from when your symptoms started.
+• When you are well enough to resume normal activities, it is recommended that you wear a mask when you are around others in indoor settings for 5 days, especially when in contact with anyone at high risk of severe outcomes.

 • Anyone who is feeling unwell, regardless of whether they have tested positive for a respiratory virus or not, are advised to avoid visiting acute care or continuing care settings except when necessary (for example, to receive emergency care).

-• Alberta Health Services employees with symptoms of respiratory illness should follow the Attending Work Directive.
+• Alberta Health Services (AHS) employees experiencing respiratory virus symptoms should follow their workplace policy.

-• Health care workers who do not work for Alberta Health Services and are experiencing symptoms of respiratory illness should follow the Guidance for Management of Symptomatic Healthcare Workers.
+• Health care workers who do not work for AHS and are experiencing respiratory virus symptoms should:

-• Hospitalized patients or residents in congregate care facilities or living sites should follow isolation recommendations directed by AHS Infection Prevention and Control and/or the facility.
+• Hospitalized patients or residents in congregate care facilities or living sites should follow isolation recommendations directed by AHS Infection Prevention and Control or the facility.

 • Know how it spreads

-COVID-19 is transmitted though tiny respiratory droplets or aerosols produced by people who have the virus.
+COVID-19 is transmitted through tiny respiratory droplets or aerosols produced by people who have the virus.

 • The virus spreads most commonly by breathing in air that contains infected droplets from people coughing, sneezing, talking, laughing, and singing, or when the infected droplets come into direct contact with another person’s nose, mouth or eyes.